dekk-app/dekk/.manual/images.md

 ## FitImage

-A version of MaskedImage that is already using:
+A version of MaskedImage that is already using the following CSS:

 ```jsx
 css`